dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

 }
 ```

-Please note, that I am not gonna go into much detail on the TabularData framework itself, as this is very well covered in both the video and the article I linked above.
+Please note that I will not go into much detail on the TabularData framework itself, as this is very well covered in both the video and the article I linked above.

 Running the script in Xcode should give us something like this in the console: